 You must also complete the U of U Youth Protection Training prior to working with students.
 This training may be completed on-line: contact youthprotection@utah.edu and you will be directed as to how to proceed.

-Educators who have not completed these requirements by the first day of clinic will not be allowed to work with children and will not receive credit for the course.
+Persons who have not completed these requirements by the first day of clinic may not be allowed to work with children.

 Course Description and Expectations